khm-travel/developer-test/README.md

 Fork this repo, make your changes and send a link to your public forked repository to development@khmtravel.com

-In your email, describe your changes, detailing what's still left incompleted.

 ## Tasks

 1. Complete the server-side validation in `insert-data.php`: